wasp-lang/wasp/mage/README.md

 # Mage

 This directory contains the source code of Mage (aka "GPT Web App Generator" aka "Wasp AI"): a Wasp app (so a full-stack web app) that allows you to create a new Wasp app (inception :)!) from just a short description.
-It uses ChatGPT in a smart way to accomplish this (so it would be clasified as an AI code agent).
+It uses ChatGPT in a smart way to accomplish this (so it would be classified as an AI code agent).

 Mage is hosted at https://usemage.ai and you can use it there for free.